Nicolas Poussin: First residence in Rome (1624–1640)

 Poussin was thirty when he arrived in Rome in 1624.
 The new Pope, Urban VIII, elected in 1623, was determined to maintain the position of Rome as the artistic capital of Europe, and artists from around the world gathered there.
 Poussin could visit the churches and convents to study the works of Raphael and other Renaissance painters, as well as the more recent works of Carracci, Guido Reni and Caravaggio (whose work Poussin detested, saying that Caravaggio was born to destroy painting).
-He studied the art of painting nudes at the Academy of Domenichino, and frequented the Academy of Saint Luke, which brought together the leading painters in Rome, and whose head in 1624 was another French painter, Simon Vouet, who offered lodging to Poussin.
+He studied the art of painting nudes at the Academy of Domenichino, and frequented the Accademia di San Luca, which brought together the leading painters in Rome, and whose head in 1624 was another French painter, Simon Vouet, who offered lodging to Poussin.

 Poussin became acquainted with other artists in Rome and tended to befriend those with classicizing artistic leanings: the French sculptor François Duquesnoy whom he lodged with in 1626 in via dei Maroniti; the French artist Jacques Stella; Claude Lorraine; Domenichino; Andrea Sacchi; and joined an informal academy of artists and patrons opposed to the current Baroque style that formed around Joachim von Sandrart.
 Rome also offered Poussin a flourishing art market and an introduction to an important number of art patrons.
 Through Marino, he was introduced to Cardinal Francesco Barberini, the brother of the new Pope, and to Cassiano dal Pozzo, the Cardinal's secretary and a passionate scholar of ancient Rome and Greece, who both later became his important patrons.
 The new art collectors demanded a different format of paintings; instead of large altarpieces and decoration for palaces, they wanted smaller-size religious paintings for private devotion or picturesque landscapes, mythological and history paintings.

 The early years of Poussin in Rome were difficult.
 His patron Marino departed Rome for Naples in May 1624, shortly after Poussin arrived, and died there in 1625.
 His other major sponsor, Cardinal Francesco Barberini, was named a papal legate to Spain and also departed soon afterwards, taking Cassiano dal Pozzo with him.
 Poussin became ill with syphilis, but refused to go to the hospital, where the care was extremely poor, and he was unable to paint for months.
-He survived by selling the paintings he had for a few ecus.
-Thanks to the assistance of a chef, Jacques Dughet, whose family took him in and cared for him, he largely recovered by 1629, and on September 1, 1630 he married Anne-Marie Dughet, the daughter of Dughet.
+He survived by selling the paintings he had for a few scudi.
+Thanks to the assistance of a chef, Jacques Dughet, whose family took him in and cared for him, he largely recovered by 1629, and on 1 September 1630 he married Anne-Marie Dughet, the daughter of Dughet.
 His two brothers-in-law were artists, and Gaspard Dughet later took Poussin's surname.